uriegel/commander/README.md

 A Norton Commander clone based on Electron and React with Typescript

 TODO
-* get exif data: send them to renderer
+* get exif data: connect folderViews to event sinks via Observable per folderId so that only that folder receives the msg it was supposed to
 * get exif data: adapt items to show exif datas
 * get exif data: cancelling
 * get exif data: show in statusbar for the specific side